-- 1. Fisher, E. S. & Kennedy, K. S. (2017).
-Counseling Special Populations in Schools.
-New York, NY: Oxford University Press. - 2.
-The 2019-20 School Psychology Program Practicum Handbook - 3.
-The Oregon Administrative Rules "OREGON DEPARTMENT OF EDUCATION, DIVISION 15, SPECIAL EDUCATION." - 4.
+- 1. The 2019-20 School Psychology Program Practicum Handbook - 2.
+The Oregon Administrative Rules "OREGON DEPARTMENT OF EDUCATION, DIVISION 15, SPECIAL EDUCATION." - 3.
 Additional readings will be provided online or in class

-What activities are required during Practicum (Fall Semester)?
+What Activities are Required during Practicum (Spring & Summer Semesters)?

-These items are taken directly from the practicum handbook.
+These items are taken directly from your practicum handbook.
 Candidates will be under the supervision and direction of their site supervisor during these experiences:

-- Observe, assist and lead in counseling sessions with individuals and groups within the school setting - Observe, assist, and consult in a special needs classroom (or other classroom chosen by site supervisor) - Attend, observe and contribute to regularly scheduled school-based behavioral or instructional consultation meetings (e.g. Student Study Team, Individual Education Program, Special Education Team, District-wide training opportunities) - Observe, assist and lead in teaching and/or classroom presentations within the school setting (e.g. Social Skills or Conflict Resolution lessons) - Observe site supervisor in assessment and consultation tasks as available - Demonstrate appropriate ethical and professional behaviors - Receive one hour of weekly individual supervision from site supervisor and three hours of group supervision per week as a part of the SPSY 580 class - Keep an hourly log of all activities
+- Observe, assist and lead in counseling sessions with individuals and groups within the school setting - Observe, assist, and consult in a special needs classroom (or other classroom chosen by your site supervisor) - Attend, observe and contribute to regularly scheduled school-based behavioral or instructional consultation meetings (e.g., Student Study Team, Individual Education Program, Special Education Team, District-wide training opportunities) - Observe, assist and lead in teaching and classroom presentation situations within the school setting (e.g., Social Skills or Conflict Resolution lessons) - Observe your supervisor in assessment and consultation tasks as available - Demonstrate appropriate ethical and professional behaviors - Receive one hour of weekly individual supervision from your site supervisor and three hours of group supervision per week as a part of the SPSY 580 class - Keep an hourly log of all activities